eshan-savla/jigless-planner/README.md

 `jigless-planner` is a ROS 2 package for hierarchical online planning and executing welding tasks in a jigless manufacturing scenario using the PlanSys2 framework.

 ## Quick Start
-Docker images of this package are publicly available on Docker Hub.
+Docker images of this package are publicly available on Docker Hub and are the recommended way to run and test this package.
 You can pull the latest image with:

 ```sh
 docker pull eshansavla0512/jigless-planner:run-1.0